Find Affordable College Courses

 Orange Beach, AL

 Out of the 287 schools in the United States that were part of this year’s ranking, Columbia Southern University landed the # 2 spot on the list.
-Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit college with a large student population.
+Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit school with a large student population.

 The average amount in student loans that conservation majors at Columbia Southern University take out is $29,045.